Leo Hepp

-Leo Philipp Franz Hepp (15 August 1907 – 24 October 1987) was a German military officer, who served as a high-ranking signals officer in the Wehrmacht during World War II and as a lieutenant general in the Bundeswehr after the war.
+Leo Philipp Franz Hepp (15 August 1907 – 24 October 1987) was a German military officer, who served as a high-ranking signals officer in the Nazi German Wehrmacht during World War II and as a lieutenant general in the Bundeswehr after the war.

 Early life and education

-Hepp was born in Ulm in Bavaria, the son of military veterinarian Dr. Leo Hepp (1871–1950).
+Hepp was born in Ulm, the son of military veterinarian Dr. Leo Hepp (1871–1950).
 He completed his secondary education at Karlsgymnasium in Stuttgart, taking his Abitur in the spring of 1925.

 Career

 Pre-war

 After taking his Abitur earlier in 1925, Hepp enlisted in the Reichswehr and was assigned to Signals Detachment 5 in Bad Cannstatt.
 After attending the Infantry School in Dresden and Artillery School in Jüterbog, he was commissioned as a Leutnant in Signals Detachment 5 and a few years later he was promoted to Oberleutnant.
 From 1935 to 1937, Hepp was an intelligence instructor at the Munich Kriegsschule of the Wehrmacht.